cisocrgroup/pocoweb/frontend/public_html/doc.md

     └── page-0003.xml
 ```

-There is no need to seperate the image and ocr files with different directories.
+There is no need to separate the image and OCR files with different directories.
 You can also use a flat directory structure:
 ```
 archive